JohnZolton/dactyl-manuform-keyboard/README.md

 ## pin map
 ![pinoutmap](picomap.png)

-connect 3v3 to 3v3, ground to ground and SPIO/GP3 to SPIO/GP3, this works with a TRS (male to male audio) cable
+On the two boards, connect 3v3 to 3v3, ground to ground and SPIO/GP3 to SPIO/GP3, this works with a TRS (male to male audio) cable